 During Covid, mining had been and still is classified a vital service in Ontario, Quebec, British Columbia, and the Northwest Territories of Canada.
 However, operations are only permitted under strict safety restrictions.
 Travel restrictions have been given special attention in the Northwest Territory, and workers are allowed to travel in and out of the territory.

 Quebec issued declarations demanding 14 days of self-isolation after returning from a trip outside the province.
 Workers in remote work camps and local, isolated villages are being protected.
 Unfortunately, it has been reported that many environmental laws have also been waived for mining sites such as Alberta’s oil sands sector, which has invested over C$243 billion (US$180 billion) and is one of the world’s largest energy projects.
+As vaccination progresses, quarantines have been modified for mobility passes associated with vaccines and requests for PCR tests to ensure that people who enter the workplace are not carriers of COVID-19.
+This has allowed a certain level of “normalization” of the activities.

 Canadian mining industry size and growth